gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/reactive-notebooks-python.md

         visit(node)
 ```

 With these pieces in place, whenever a user runs a cell, clears a cell, or updates a cell's inputs or output, we can rebuild the graph and check for cycles to ensure the notebook remains in a valid state.
+Maintaining this DAG is pretty valuable!<sup id="fnref:fn2"><a class="fnref" href="#fn:fn2">[2]</a></sup>

 ### Caching execution results